President & CEO

 Vice President, Corporate Services

-Alison Horton was appointed to the position of Vice President Corporate Services in July 2018 and oversees a dynamic portfolio that includes information technology, human resources, facilities, finance and ancillary services.
+Kim Watkins was appointed Vice President Corporate Services in December 2020.
+She oversees a dynamic portfolio that includes information technology, human resources, facilities, finance and ancillary services.

 Kim joined Mohawk as the college’s Chief Financial Officer, and Treasurer of Mohawk College Foundation in July 2016.
 She has also served as Interim Chief Information Officer and Acting Chief Human Resources Officer.
 Prior to joining Mohawk, she was the Director of Finance and Controller at Canadore College in North Bay, Ontario where she provided financial leadership to the college and Canadore College Foundation for 12 years.
 Previous to this, she worked as the Manager of Corporate Services at North Bay Hydro Distribution and as a senior accountant at KPMG.

 A Certified Professional Accountant, Kim holds an MBA from Laurentian University, a risk management certificate from the University of Toronto, and recently completed a Certificate in Human Resources Management.